bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^6^ He commanded the multitude to sit down on the ground, and he took the seven loaves.
 Having given thanks, he broke them and gave them to his disciples to serve, and they served the multitude. ^7^ They also had a few small fish.
 Having blessed them, he said to serve these also. ^8^ They ate and were filled.
 They took up seven baskets of broken pieces that were left over. ^9^ Those who had eaten were about four thousand.
 Then he sent them away.

-^10^ Immediately he entered into the boat with his disciples and came into the region of Dalmanutha. ^11^ The Pharisees came out and began to question him, seeking from him a sign from heaven and testing him. ^12^ He sighed deeply in his spirit and said, “Why does this generation^*^ seek a sign?
+^10^ Immediately he entered into the boat with his disciples and came into the region of Dalmanutha. ^11^ The Pharisees came out and began to question him, seeking from him a sign from heaven and testing him. ^12^ He sighed deeply in his spirit and said, “Why does this generation^^ seek a sign?
 Most certainly I tell you, no sign will be given to this generation.”
 ^[8:12 The word translated “generation” here (genea) could also be translated “people”, “race”, or “family”.]

 ^13^ He left them, and again entering into the boat, departed to the other side. ^14^ They forgot to take bread; and they didn’t have more than one loaf in the boat with them. ^15^ He warned them, saying, “Take heed: beware of the yeast of the Pharisees and the yeast of Herod.”